vnmr/vnmr.github.io/index.md

-With deep expertise in electronic and firmware design and a proven track record of engineering uncrewed and autonomous systems at the edge, we are on a mission to create on-board systems for next-generation of embedded computing for autonomous systems, robotics, and space exploration.
+With deep expertise in electronic and firmware design and a proven track record of engineering uncrewed and autonomous systems at the edge, we are on a mission to create dual-use on-board systems for autonomous systems, robotics, and space exploration.

 <dl>
   <dt>Company</dt>